 Joyce spent nine years at CBS, covering events that ranged from the Final Four to the U.S. Tennis Open Championship.
 Joyce also hosted CBS’ early-round coverage of the 1991 NCAA Division I Men’s Basketball Championship, College Football Today; CBS’ college football studio show; the NCAA Division I Women’s Basketball Championship Final Four and title-game broadcasts from 1991-94; and the 1990 Heisman Trophy Award show.

-A member of the Women’s Sports Foundation, Joyce has covered a wide variety of sports, including figure skating, boxing and dog shows.
+A member of the Women’s Sports Foundation, Joyce has covered a wide variety of sports, including gymnastics, figure skating, boxing and dog shows.

 Her work in local television includes a stint as weekend sports anchor for Dallas’ WFAA-TV in 1987, and as news anchor and field reporter for Denver’s KMGH-TV.

+A Detroit native, Joyce received a speech communications degree from the University of Michigan in 1976.
 Joyce and husband, Harry Smith, have two sons.